joaopauloschuler/k-neural-api/README.md

 These are activation map examples:
 <p><img src="docs/cai-activations.png"></img></p>
-Activation maps above have been created with a code similar to this:
+The above shown activation maps have been created with a code similar to this:

 ```
 conv_output = cai.models.PartialModelPredict(InputImage, model, 'layer_name', False)